Technologicat/unpythonic/doc/features.md

 For example, this can combo with `ThreadLocalBox` to redirect standard output only in particular threads.
 Place the stream object in a `ThreadLocalBox`, shim that box, then replace `sys.stdout` with the shim.
 See the source code of `unpythonic.net.server` for an example that actually does (and cleanly undoes) this.

+Since deep down, attribute access is the whole point of objects, `Shim` is essentially a transparent object proxy.
+(For example, a method call is an attribute read (via a descriptor), followed by a function call.)

 ```python
 from unpythonic import Shim, box, unbox